 You’re settling into life as a new parent and all the changes that come after a baby has been born.
 Within the first year of a baby’s life, one in ten dads will suffer from postnatal depression.
-You might feel overwhelmed at first or start to feel low after a few months and most dads will suffer in silence because they feel ashamed about feeling depressed.
+They might feel overwhelmed at first or start to feel low after a few months and most dads will suffer in silence because they feel ashamed about feeling depressed.

 The seemingly endless feeds and sleepless nights can soon catch up on you.
 Some dads feel that they don’t know how to support their partners and feel useless to them, with most often feeling like they can’t connect with their baby in the same way that ‘mum’ can.